Return to Job offers

 European projects references:

-Permanent link to this article: http://www-archware.irisa.fr/job-offers/characterization-and-construction-of-emerging-behaviors-in-systems-of-systems/
+Permanent link to this article: https://www-archware.irisa.fr/job-offers/characterization-and-construction-of-emerging-behaviors-in-systems-of-systems/